 You should now have one heart.

-I hope you enjoy making these – they’re quite addictive once you’ve mastered the first one.
+I hope you enjoy making these and that you found this pattern instructions easy to follow!
+I find that these hearts are quite addictive once you’ve mastered the first one.

 For more heart themed crafts you might like from Liz:

 - Rustic willow heart wreaths

 - Why not stretch your skills and have a go at this heart dishcloth on ravelry?